TMC's 2019 Year in Review

-The Wheel Master award is the highest driver honor given at TMC, and is based on years of service with the company, safe driving record and overall quality of performance.
-Marty Ott was named 2018 Wheel Master, and he was honored at TMC’s annual Wheel Master Meeting at our Des Moines headquarters.
+The Wheel Master award is the highest driver honor given at TMC, and is based on years of service with the company, safe driving record, and overall quality of performance.
+Marty Ott was named 2018 Wheel Master.
+He was honored at TMC’s annual Wheel Master Meeting at our Des Moines headquarters.

-A new TMC sponsored diesel training center was revealed in early January at Lincoln College of Technology, Indianapolis.
+In early January, a new TMC sponsored diesel training center was revealed at Lincoln College of Technology, Indianapolis.
 The ribbon cutting took place on January 10.